Dr-Titus100/Dr-Titus100/README.md

-- 👋 Hi, I’m @Dr-Titus100
+- 👋 Hi, I’m Titus Nyarko Nde
+- I am a Computing Ph.D. student with an emphasis in Data Science.
+- I look forward to becoming a researcher in Data Science and building a strong network of researchers who will champion Data Science and its applications.
+- My Ph.D. research focuses on the application of Machine Learning in Cosmology.
-- 👀 I’m interested in Data Science and Financial and Actuarial Mathematics.
+- 👀 I also have a background in statistics, Actuarial Mathematics, and Financial Mathematics.
-- 🌱 I’m currently a student, I am doing research in micro-credit.
+- 🌱 In the past, I did research in credit risk modeling and micro-credit scoring.
-- 💞️ You can look out for my maiden publication entitled A MACHINE LEARNING APPROACH FOR MICRO-CREDIT SCORING by clicking on this link: https://www.mdpi.com/2227-9091/9/3/50
+- 💞️ You can look out for my publication on micro-credit scoring entitled A MACHINE LEARNING APPROACH FOR MICRO-CREDIT SCORING by clicking on this link: https://www.mdpi.com/2227-9091/9/3/50
-- 📫 You can reach me via email: titus.nyarko@aims.ac.rw
+- 📫 You can reach me via email: titus.nyarko@aims.ac.rw/titusnyarkonde@u.boisestate.edu

 <!---
 Dr-Titus100/Dr-Titus100 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.